 Day 6 Our day begins with a visit to Kongobuji Temple headquarters of Mount Koya Shingon Buddhism.
 Enjoy a shojin ryori (vegetarian) lunch at the monastery.
 Continue to Okunoin Temple surrounded by a mystic grove of Japanese cedar trees, it is a power spot that cleanses your soul and the resting place of Samurai warriors.
 Overnight and dinner at Toba International Hotel.
 (B, L, D)

 Day 7 Visit Pearl Island museum, learn how pearls are cultured and see exhibits of beautiful items incorporating them.
-Continue to Ise Jingu Shrine, Japan’s most sacred, often referred to as ‘the heart of Japan.’
+Continue to Ise Jingu, Japan’s most sacred shrine, often referred to as ‘the heart of Japan.’
 Split into two sections, inner and outer, each hosts an array of smaller shrines that are used for prayer.
 In Nagoya, visit the castle built at the start of the Edo Period.
 Destroyed in 1945 it was rebuilt using traditional materials and techniques.
 Explore Tokugawaen Garden with walkways winding around a central pond symbolising the ocean and once a retirement residence of the Samurai.
 Overnight at the JR Gate Tower.
 (B)

 Day 8 Visit Seki Samurai Sword Museum; embark on a journey of more than 700 years from warlords to the present day.
 Enjoy a Samurai sword performance.
 In the Edo period, Tsumago and Magome were prosperous stops on the Nakasendo Highway which linked Kyoto with Edo (Tokyo).
-Today they are open-air museums of painstakingly restored homes and shops, and offer a glimpse into life during the Edo period.
+Today they are open-air museums of painstakingly restored homes and shops and offer a glimpse into life during the Edo period.
 Two nights at the Takayama Green Hotel.
-Dinner at hotel.
+Dinner at the hotel.
 (B, D)

 Day 9 Exploration of Takayama; visit Matsuri Yatai Kaikan, a museum and exhibition hall devoted to the unique and spectacular floats of the Takayama Festival.
-Visit a local market, continue to the old preserved Sanmachi Suji area a group of three main streets at the heart of the city, lined with iconic architecture that create a nostalgic atmosphere.
+Visit a local market, continue to the old preserved Sanmachi Suji area a group of three main streets at the heart of the city, lined with iconic architecture that creates a nostalgic atmosphere.
 The district is recognised as a historical preservation area with old private houses and shop buildings in impeccable condition, it is widely regarded as one of the most well preserved areas in Japan.
 (B)

 Day 10 The historic villages of Shirakawago and Gokayama are two of Japan’s UNESCO World Heritage sites.
 Located in a mountainous region cut off from the rest of the world for a long period of time, these villages with their Gassho-style houses subsisted on the cultivation of mulberry trees and the rearing of silkworms.
 The houses with their steeply pitched thatched roofs are the only example of their kind in Japan.
 See Kanazawa’s Omicho fish market, one of the oldest in Japan, and then Kenrokuen Garden, regarded as one of the most beautiful feudal lords’ gardens.
 Two nights at the Kanazawa Tokyu Hotel.
 (B)